-As a keen sportsman the news that he had cancer in his right leg and the only choice was to amputate it was devastating to Terry Fox (Shawn Ashmore).
+As a keen sportsman the news that he had cancer in his right leg and the only choice was to amputate it was devastating for Terry Fox (Shawn Ashmore - Diverted).
 But like with every knock back he had faced he dealt with it head on with the support of his friends and family.
-But it was whilst recovering from the operation and the subsequent chemotherapy at the British Columbia Cancer Control Agency that he met many young children who had been diagnosed with cancer some of which did not survive.
-Moved by what he saw Terry decided he had to do something to make a difference and that was, with the support of his best friend Doug Alward (Ryan McDonald), he would raise money by running a Marathon of Hope starting in April 1980 in St. John's, Newfoundland with the goal to make it across Canada on foot to Victoria, British Columbia.
+But it was whilst recovering from the operation and the subsequent chemotherapy at the British Columbia Cancer Control Agency that he met many young children who had been diagnosed with cancer, some of which did not survive.
+Moved by what he saw Terry decided he had to do something to make a difference and that was, with the support of his best friend Doug Alward (Ryan McDonald - Freshman Father), he would raise money by running a Marathon of Hope starting on April 1980 in St. John's, Newfoundland with the goal to make it across Canada on foot to Victoria, British Columbia.

 Now there are a lot of good performances in "Terry"; Ryan McDonald does this beautiful job of playing Doug Alward as this best friend and confidant, bringing out that understanding when it came to being protective of Terry whilst not being too protective to stop him from doing what he set out to do.
 And Matt Gordon delivers plenty of enthusiasm as PR man Bill Vigars.
-But it is Shawn Ashmore who makes this movie and you get a feeling that he threw himself into making this movie right, showing the emotion and passion of Terry just as much as the determination which of course lead to some moments of frustration.
+But it is Shawn Ashmore who makes this movie and you get a feeling that he threw himself into making "Terry" as right as he could, showing the emotion and passion of Terry just as much as the determination which of course lea to some moments of frustration.
 As I said "Terry" really brings the story of Terry Fox to life and Shawn Ashmore brings the character to life, with the help of CGI to give him a very believable prosthetic leg.